southgateai/academic-hugo/content/home/tldi.md

     image_darken: 0
     color: ""
 # Each of the bullet points below is designed to be quotable, so feel free
+# 'The skies remain dark' hints at the Fermi paradox.
+Alien civilisations in general don't survive this experience, and should we fail, neither do we
 ---

 - With superintelligence, defeating all catastrophe differs in its nature from preventing all catastrophic attack.
 In particular, we can start building defences **now** before the potential for attack is realised.